KnowOneActual/isobar-cli/README.md

 ## Philosophy

-Isobar CLI answers a simple question: **"What does it feel like outside right now?"**
+Isobar CLI answers a simple question: **"What does it feel like outside right now, and how do I prepare to be outside?"**

 Most weather apps overwhelm you with data.
 Isobar strips away everything except what matters when you're deciding whether to grab a jacket.